 Option Default Area name Description

 -L 16M local stack The local stack is used to store

 the execution environments of

 procedure invocations.
 The

 space for an environment is re-

 claimed when it fails, exits with-

 out leaving choice points, the al-

 ternatives are cut off with the

 !/0 predicate or no choice points

 have been created since the invo-

 cation and the last subclause is

 started (last call optimisation).

 -G 32M global stack The global stack is used to store

 terms created during Prolog's

 execution.
 Terms on this stack

 will be reclaimed by backtrack-

 ing to a point before the term

 was created or by garbage col-

 lection (provided the term is no

 longer referenced).

 -T 32M trail stack The trail stack is used to store as-

 signments during execution.
 En-

 tries on this stack remain alive

 until backtracking before the

 point of creation or the garbage

 collector determines they are nor

-needed any longer.
+13.4 needed any longer.

 -A 1M argument stack The argument stack is used to

 store one of the intermediate

 code interpreter's registers.
 The

 amount of space needed on this

 stack is determined entirely by

 the depth in which terms are

-nested in the clauses that con-
+nested in the clauses that constitute the program.
+Overflow

 stitute the program.
-Overflow

-is most likely when using long
+Overflow is most likely when using long

 strings in a clause.

 In addition, this stack is used by

 some built-in predicates to han-

 dle cyclic terms.
 Its default size

 limit is proportional to the global

 stack limit such that it will never

 overflow.

-- Memory areas On 32-bit hardware, SWI-Prolog data is packed in a 32-bit word, which contains both type and value information.
-The size of the various memory areas is limited to 128 Mb for each of the areas, except for the program heap, which is not limited.
-On 64-bit hardware there are no meaningful limits. - Nesting of terms Many build-in predicates process nested terms using recursive C functions.
-Too deeply nested terms generally cause a fatal crash.
-All these functions avoid recursion on the right-most argument and therefore terms are not limited on the nesting level of the last argument.
+OverHow.

+Table 2.2: Memory areas

 This notably covers long lists.
 Most functions use a stack for correct handling of rational trees (cyclic terms).
 This stack is segmented, where different segments are allocated using malloc().
-Overflow causes a non-graceful exit. - Integers On most systems SWI-Prolog is compiled with support for unbounded integers by means of the GNU GMP library.
+Overflow causes a non-graceful exit.

+Integers On most systems SWI-Prolog is compiled with support for unbounded integers by means of the GNU GMP library.
 In practice this means that integers are bound by the global stack size.
 Too large integers cause a resource\error.
 On systems that lack GMP, integers are 64-bit on 32 as well as 64-bit machines.